akamai/distimate/docs/intro.rst

     [  0  10  50 100]

-Once we specified the histogram edges, we can create a :class:`.Distribution` instance.
+Once we defined the histogram edges, we can create a :class:`.Distribution` instance.
-Each distribution instance holds a histogram with one more bucket than it has edges.
+Each distribution instance stores a histogram with one more bucket than it has edges.

-- The first histogram bucket counts items lesser than or equal to the first edge.
-- The middle buckets count items greater than their left edge and lesser than or equal to their right edge (intervals are left-open).
-- The last bucket counts items greater than the last edge.

 .. testcode::